FullScreenShenanigans/EightBittr/packages/menugraphr/docs/lists.md

 ### `saveIndex`

 Whether the last selected index should be saved.
-When `true`, the parent GameStartr's ItemsHoldr will save the selected index of the menu under the menu's name.
+When `true`, the parent EightBittr's ItemsHoldr will save the selected index of the menu under the menu's name.
 Recreating the menu will read from that stored index if available.

 ```typescript